-Some investors have a preference for actively managed funds, while others like passive investments - such as exchange-traded funds (ETFs) and index funds which track the market.
+Some investors have a preference for actively managed funds, while others like passive investments - such as exchange-traded funds (ETFs) and index funds that track the market.
 Most investment platforms offer both and savers can opt for a combination of the two.

-5) Account settings
+Step 5) Account settings

-You may wish to set up stop loss and limit orders for stocks and investment trusts from the outset.
+You may wish to set up stop-loss and limit orders for stocks and investment trusts from the outset.
 This sets a target price to either buy or sell shares at.
 Finally, remember to update your settings and specify preferences for things like paperless reporting and fund alerts.

-Finding the right option for you
+Finding the right stocks and shares ISA for you

 We are often asked by readers to name the best performing stocks and shares ISA.
 This is a difficult question because a stocks and shares ISA is simply a tax wrapper.
 Ultimately, the underlying investments will determine performance, as well as charges.